 The book Culture vs. Copyright, first, is a baseline research of the true impact of the “exclusive Right to … Writings and Discoveries” on “the Progress of Science and useful Arts” (US Constitution, Article 1, Section 8, Clause 8).
 Second, it develops some preliminary solutions to the problems caused by exclusive rights.

 In order to further our goal, it is necessary to do at least the following:

 - Analysis of existing laws and treaties in the field (for instance, the DMCA, COICA, ACTA, etc).
 The best method, in our view, is scenario/multi-factor modeling.

-- Research of the historical events around the inception of copyright laws around the world (for example, the state of the publishing market before and after the Statute of Anne, or the first French, or American copyright laws, etc.)
+- Research of the historical events around the inception of copyright laws around the world (for example, the state of the publishing market before and after the Statute of Anne, or the first French, or American copyright laws, etc.).

 - Analysis and clarification of the relationship between exclusive rights and political, social, legal and economic concepts.

-- A repository of authorighted works
+- Creation of a repository of authorighted works